Montreal Canadiens Logo

 Montreal Canadiens LogoMontreal Canadiens Logo PNG

 The team uses a text emblem.
-Although the Montreal Canadiens logo does not have explicit, graphic signs, the designers have turned the letters into hand-drawn elements.
-They harmoniously combined “C” and “H,” making a horseshoe out of them.
-To do this, the artists narrowed and extended the “C” as much as possible, resembling the most common symbol of good luck.
+The Montreal Canadiens logo does not have obvious graphic signs, but designers transformed the letters into hand-drawn elements.
+They harmoniously combined the letters “C” and “H” to make a horseshoe.
+For this, artists maximally narrowed and widened the letter “C,” making it resemble the most common symbol of luck.

 Montreal Canadiens: Brand overview